NextronSystems/analysis-cockpit-manual/usage/administration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This option can be helpful in an environment where you scan without ASGARD Management Center but want to automate analysis by dropping the log data into that import directory.
+This option can be helpful in an environment where you scan without a Management Center but want to automate analysis by dropping the log data into that import directory.

 Log files can be imported by placing the files in the following